 Address2102 S Tacoma Way, Tacoma, WA 98409-7515, USA

-The Fremont Troll lurks underneath the north end of the Aurora Bridge near N. 36th Street.
-Created by artists Steve Badanes, Will Martin, Donna Walter, and Ross Whitehead, the troll is constructed of steel rebar, concrete, wire, an old hubcap, and an actual Volkswagon Beetle.
-The troll arrived in Seattle in 1990 and has guarded his bridge ever since.
+The Fremont Troll lurks underneath the north end of the Aurora Bridge near North 36th Street, paying homage to the mythical creature of fairy tale lore.
+Created by artists Steve Badanes, Will Martin, Donna Walter, and Ross Whitehead, the troll was installed in 1990.

 Address99th Ave SW, Vashon, WA 98070, USA

 In the forest on Vashon Island is an odd sight—a bike that goes right through the middle of a tree, about 12 feet off the ground.
 However, the Bicycle Tree is a little hard to find, so you'll have to ask a local how to get there from Vashon Highway.

 When you're asking for directions, you'll also likely hear plenty of legends about how the bike got there.
 Some say that a young man chained the bike to the tree and head off to war while others say that someone put the bike into the tree somehow.

 The official story is a little different, though, and a little less exciting.
 Apparently, the bicycle was abandoned in the woods long ago and a tree simply grew around it over time.
 Still, this unique attraction is a great spot for a picnic—and an excellent excuse to spend some time in nature on Vashon Island.

 Fremont is home to a few of Seattle’s coolest and weirdest attractions, including the 16-foot-tall bronze statue of Vladimir Lenin.
 Sculpted by Bulgarian Emil Venkov for the Soviet and Czechoslovakian governments, the bronze colossus was just one of many large-scale sculptures used as part of the Communist propaganda machine.